Reesy/cronjob-toast-requester/README.md

 # ```- Notice -```
 This project doesn't persist the cron jobs across server restarts.
 A database needs to be added, as well as API's for managing current toasts.

+Todo:

+- [x] Add one time only notify API
+- [x] Add cron API
+- [ ] Add a database to persist cron requests
+- [ ] Add a GET api for currently running cron jobs owned by the application
+- [ ] Add a DELETE api for jobs to be removed
+- [ ] Add a front-end 'config panel' to change scheduled cron notifications graphically
+- [ ] Add a jenkins job to run the tests

 This isn't really an active/useful project, just something for fun.